krunning2/leetcode/28-Implement-strStr()/README.md

 3. Optimization.

+step 1. preprocess the pattern string to get next array which stores the longest prefix and suffix and move them to right by 1. next[0] is -1;
+step 2. match the source string to pattern string, if miss matched, so only move pattern pointer to next[j]

 When creating the next array, we should check whether T[j+1] == T[k+1]. if yes, then next[j] = next[k]; else next[j] = k; To avoid abab = -1 0 0 1. abcabab.
 It should be -1 0 -1 1.

 Ex.